Dav1dde/ssr-workers/README.md

   layer.
 * A very minimal setup already needs `500kb` of only `1000kb` available, this might not leave enough space for an actual application.
-* I dont currently have a way to watch the files and auto-reload the worker, this is annoying!
+* ~~I dont currently have a way to watch the files and auto-reload the worker, this is annoying!~~
 * The app entrypoint needs `sycamore::hydrate_to`, this does not work in standalone mode without SSR, this is annoying!
+* A lot of APIs are missing, incomplete or not usable (e.g. needs git version to access KV value as bytes, no cache API).
+* workers-rs feels like a PoC not like something people actually used.